 Hiroshi Nakahara, a director of the Seiko Watch Corporation, has said “We will always take pride in the words ‘Japanese manufacture,’ which indicate Seiko’s sincere determination to manufacture truly practical watches for each customer.
 It’s not the easy way.
 It’s the best way.”
 What else do you need to hear?

 Though the classic models primarily discussed here are no longer mentioned by the brand as currently still produced, Seiko resurrected the line in 2019 with upgrades like a modern movement with hand winding and hacking, as well as refined production and finishing.
 It's a worthy continuation of its humble but venerable name, and shows that the brand hasn't left its core fans behind as it's climbed in price point.
-We hope the Seiko 5 just getting started.
+We hope the Seiko 5 is just getting started.